dKvale/AirBeam/README.md

 # AirBeam
-Wrapper for Eco Experience exhibit
+A web wrapper for the AirBeam Eco Experience exhibit.